aikwen/IMDL-template/README.md

-a template to image tampering localization
+a template to Image Manipulation Detection & Localization